-Mike Chadwick’s powerful, authoritative bass voice has been featured in everything from live opera performances to intimate audiobooks.
+Michael Chadwick’s powerful, authoritative bass voice has been featured in everything from live opera performances to intimate audiobooks.
 His voice has been featured in film, television, internet, and a variety of other mediums.
-Mike’s experience and familiarity with a wide variety of languages, characters, and accents makes him an excellent choice in the field of narration, especially for audiobooks and educational recordings at museums.
-His smooth bass is also ideal for relaxation and meditation voiceover work.
+Michael is a Certified public teacher of Music in the State of New Jersey, and he is currently pursuing a Master’s is Music Theory from Stephen F. Austin State University.
+Michael teaches private lessons as well, offering guidance in vocal coaching and music theory.

-As a member of The Village Carolers, Mike has appeared at Madison Square Garden, The Food Network’s program The Kitchen, and in dozens of performances and festivals throughout the northeastern U.S.
+As director and performer with The Village Carolers, Michael has appeared at Madison Square Garden, The Food Network’s program The Kitchen, ChristmasCon, and in dozens of performances and festivals throughout the northeastern U.S.

 Mike has been the stage director for dozens of operatic productions including Falstaff, La Cenerentola, Faust, Don Giovanni, L’Elisir d’Amore, Gianni Schicchi, Le nozze di Figaro, Carmen, Don Pasquale , Le Villi, The Old Maid and the Thief, and Trouble in Tahiti.